tenzir/tenzir/vast/vast.1.md

 # NAME

-`vast` -- manages a VAST node
+`vast` -- manages a Tenzir node

 # OVERVIEW

-VAST is an embeddable security telemetry engine for structured event data.
+Tenzir is an embeddable security telemetry engine for structured event data.
-Tailor-made for security operations, VAST is the foundation for many data-driven detection and response uses cases, such as operationalizing threat intelligence, threat hunting, event contextualization, and advanced detection engineering.
+Tailor-made for security operations, Tenzir is the foundation for many data-driven detection and response uses cases, such as operationalizing threat intelligence, threat hunting, event contextualization, and advanced detection engineering.

-VAST operates in a client-server architecture.
+Tenzir operates in a client-server architecture.
 You begin with spawning a server and then interacting with that server through one or more client.
 The `vast` executable serves both as client and server.